 So I went home and created a proposal for this new client at $1,000 per month.
-She happily agreed and we worked together for over two years.
+She happily agreed to the rate and we worked together for over two years.

 Looking back, the clients who invested the most in themselves had the best results.
-Funny how that works isn’t it?
+Funny how that works.

 And as I got more confident in my coaching, I started charging more.

-I raised my rates to $1,000 per month after I started working with a new coach.
-She challenged me to raise my rates and I was pretty insistent that people wouldn’t pay more for coaching but I agreed to give it a try and see.
+I raised my rates to $1,000 per month.
+Then my coach challenged me to raise my rates again and I was pretty sure that people wouldn’t pay more than $1,000 per month for coaching but I agreed to give it a try and see.

-It turns out that the right clients were happy to pay $1,000 – 1,500 per month for great coaching.
+It turns out that the right clients were happy to pay $1,500 a month for great coaching.

 Since then, I’ve added a peer-based group coaching program called The Council of Visionary Business Builders.
-I run two cohorts per year with each cohort of 8-12 people joining forces to create massive shifts in their business over six months.
-It’s a curated mentorship experience with elements of 1:1 coaching, group masterminds, a 3-day retreat, and a couple of in-person intensives.
+I run one or two cohorts per year with each group of 8-12 people joining forces to create massive shifts in their business over six months.
+It’s a curated experience with elements of 1:1 coaching, peer mastermind, a 3-day retreat, and a couple of in-person intensives.

-And this year I’ve been experimenting with sliding scale pricing based on the frequency of coaching and the level of support required.
-I’ve charged as low as $589 per month and as high as $3,000 per month – all on six month agreements.
-I’ll probably scrap this model since the people who need a higher level of support are almost always the ones paying less.
+And recently I’ve been experimenting with sliding scale pricing based on the level of the client and the amount of support required.
+I’ve charged as low as $1000 per month and as high as $3,000 per month – all in six month agreements.

-I’ve also stopped offering the 2-day adventure immersion retreats as part of my coaching offer.
-I did 15 of these in one year and I realized that it was too much.
-So now I only do these upon request or if it feels right.
+I’ve also stopped offering the 2-day adventure immersion retreats as part of my standard coaching offer.
+I did 15 of these in one year and I realized that it was just too much.
+So now I only offer these upon request or if it feels right.